Making Spotify a more social platform by improving the way people connect through music, conversations and moments.

 What prevents Spotify users from sharing music more frequently?

-Friction Points & Barriers
+Current Pain Points & Barriers

 Do these issues impact how often or how users interact with Spotify?